MarcoLaud/VP2024/MOGE2025/README.md

 The training dataset is in "data_fixed.csv", and is based on 20 simulations from Pachyderm (Rhino).
 The positions of the panel are obtained via a Latine Lattice Sampling as defined in "LLH.py".

+The files with extension ".gh" and ".3dm" contain the Grasshopper 3D implementation of the neural network (in PUG).